Fremdat/Portfolio/README.md

 # Portfolio

 This repository contains several folders with examplatory data analysis related projects.
-Below you can find details on each project including the programming language(s) used and the content.
+Below you can find details on each project including the programming language(s) and tools used as well as the content.

 In each folder there is a readme-file providing further details, such as skills employed, a description of the files and a short summary.